jdeniau/behat-docs/cookbooks/custom_formatter.rst

            // register the "Output printer" class
            $outputPrinterDefinition = $container->register(ReviewdogOutputPrinter::class);

            // add some arguments.
-In that case, it will use behat's current working directory to write the output file, if not override
+In this case, it will use Behat's current working directory to write the output file, if not override
            $outputPrinterDefinition->addArgument('%paths.base%');

-           // register the "ReviewdogFormatter" class in behat's kernel
+           // register the "ReviewdogFormatter" class in Behat's kernel
            $formatterDefinition = $container->register(ReviewdogFormatter::class);

            // add some arguments that will be called in the constructor.
-           // That's not required but in my case I inject behats base path, to remove it from the absolute file path later, and the printer.
+           // This isn't required, but in my case I inject Behat's base path (to remove it from the absolute file path later) and the printer.
            $formatterDefinition->addArgument('%paths.base%');
            $formatterDefinition->addArgument($outputPrinterDefinition);

-           // tag the formatter as an "output.formatter", this way behat will add it to it's formatter list.
+           // tag the formatter as an "output.formatter", this way Behat will add it to its formatter list.
            $formatterDefinition->addTag(OutputExtension::FORMATTER_TAG, ['priority' => 100]);
        }